Recessed Lighting: The Basics

 Share This Post

-Because they are hidden, they are a sleek way to brighten your space.
-Here are the basics of recessed lighting.
+Because they are hidden, they are a sleek and energy-efficient way to brighten your space.
+Let’s talk about the the basics of recessed lighting.

 TYPES OF RECESSED LIGHTING